yinengy/CUDA-Record-and-Replay/README.md

 # CUDA-Record-and-Replay
 A record and replay debugging tool for CUDA programs.
+This project starts from a semester research project on EECS 582 at University of Michigan.